Murder of Cameron Blair: Threats to family

 On 4 September 2020, a man named Noel Barry made "grossly offensive and menacing" phone calls to the Blair family.
 Though it was later revealed that Barry was under the influence of alcohol at the time of the calls, the sentencing judge noted that Barry had researched his crime beforehand by obtaining Noel Blair's phone number.
 Barry rang Noel Blair, Cameron's father, four times and threatened to burn his wife, Kathy, and surviving son, Alan, to death, among other threats.
 He said that the Blair family would "never be safe", and that Noel Blair had "better be standing beside [his] wife and other son with a fire extinguisher" threatening that they would "be burned at the petrol station."
 Barry initially denied making the threats.
 On 23 April 2021 he confessed to making the threatening calls.
 He pleaded guilty to two charges of threatening to kill or cause serious harm to named members of Blair's family, and one charge of sending a menacing message by phone to a named member of the Blair family.
 On 20 May 2021, Barry was sentenced to three years in prison, with the final year suspended.
 He further mandated that Barry have no contact with the Blairs for five years.
 The sentencing judge described the case as "almost incomprehensible".

 In October 2021, the abuse Barry directed at the Blair family was provided by journalist Frank Coughlan as an example of ongoing anti-Protestant sectarianism in Ireland.
 Along with threats against the safety of his family, Noel Blair had been told to "fuck off back to England", and to get his "Loyalist friends" so that Barry and Blair could "sort this out on the streets of Shankill Road".
+Barry was released in 2023.